Doolittle Raid

-The Doolittle Raid, also known as Doolittle's Raid, as well as the Tokyo Raid, was an air raid on 18 April 1942 by the United States on the Japanese capital Tokyo and other places on Honshu during World War II.
-It was the first American air operation to strike the Japanese archipelago.
+The Doolittle Raid (also known as Doolittle's Raid or the Tokyo Raid) was an air raid by the United States on the Japanese capital of Tokyo and other places in Honshu during World War II.
+Launched on April 18, 1942, it was the first American air operation to strike the Japanese archipelago.
 Although the raid caused comparatively minor damage, it demonstrated that the Japanese mainland was vulnerable to American air attacks.
-It served as an initial retaliation for the attack on Pearl Harbor on December 7, 1941 and provided an important boost to American morale.
-The raid was named after Lieutenant Colonel James Doolittle, who planned and led the attack.
+It served as an initial retaliation for the attack on Pearl Harbor on December 7, 1941, and provided an important boost to American morale.
+The raid was named for Lieutenant Colonel James Doolittle, who planned and led the attack.
 It was one of six American carrier raids against Japan and Japanese-held territories conducted in the first half of 1942.